August 7, 2013

 The Bank of America Tower: Still Not as Green As Its Owners Claim

-Grand claims of being green stall the long-overdue conversation about saving energy and cutting emissions.
+Grand claims of being green stall the long-overdue conversation about the complexities of saving energy and cutting emissions

 In a recent blogpost, Lloyd Alter, managing editor at Treehugger, took issue with my piece criticizing the Bank of America Tower’s environmental efficacy in the New Republic article.
 It made him “angry.”
 I’m sorry that it did, but only because he got angry for the wrong reasons.